notaryproject/notaryproject.dev/content/en/blog/2023/announcing-major-release.md

 ## What's the next

 The following new features are planned for the upcoming milestones.
-Feel free to let us know if you any ideas or requirements.
+Feel free to let us know of your ideas or use cases in the Slack channel or GitHub issues.

-- Sign and verify an arbitrary file
+- Sign and verify any file, even if distributed outside of an OCI registry
 - GitHub Actions and other CI/CD integration for signing and verification
 - Plugin lifecycle management
 - Timestamping support